The overall majority of Australian CIOs are planning to increase their contract IT headcount over the next 12 months. Read more here.

 The functional areas where contract IT workers are most in demand are IT security and systems administration (34%), networking (29%), database management (28%), software/application development (27%), and business analysis (26%).

-Andrew Morris, Director of Robert Half Australia said: “As Australia is facing a growing IT skills shortage, the Australian technology sector risks being left behind in global rankings if they cannot find skilled IT professionals to support customer-centric technology, tackle new IT initiatives and address cyber-security concerns.
+Nicole Gorton, Director at Robert Half Australia said: “As Australia is facing a growing IT skills shortage, the Australian technology sector risks being left behind in global rankings if they cannot find skilled IT professionals to support customer-centric technology, tackle new IT initiatives and address cyber-security concerns.
 However, there’s a change taking place in the way businesses staff their IT department.
 Industry growth and the changing workplace are driving employers to adopt a combination of permanent and temporary IT staff with the right mix of skillsets for strategic and operations requirements, making contract workers an intrinsic part of the IT department in Australian companies.”

 The benefits of temporary staffing for companies